akeneo/php-crowdin-api/README.md

 * push new english translations from Github repository to Crowdin
 * retrieve others languages translations from Crowdin to push them to Github

+FYI,
-NB 1, there is an existing Ruby Client here : https://github.com/crowdin/crowdin-api
+* there is an existing Ruby Client here : https://github.com/crowdin/crowdin-api

-NB 2, this bundle takes inspiration from https://github.com/KnpLabs/php-github-api
+* this bundle takes inspiration from https://github.com/KnpLabs/php-github-api

 Features
 --------